oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 (5)  The authorization server authenticates the client when possible, validates the
-     authorization code, validates the code verifier, and ensures that the redirection URI received matches the URI used to redirect the client in step (C).
+     authorization code, validates the code verifier, and ensures that the redirection URI received matches the URI used to redirect the client in step (3).
 If valid, the authorization server responds back with an access token and, optionally, a refresh token.

 ### Authorization Request {#authorization-request}